ms-iot/content/IoExpansionShieldV7BluetoothBeeButton.md

 	Sleep(250);
 }

-# Build
+# Build and Run
 1. Build the exe
-2. Copy the exe using Explorer (remember the folder)
+2. Copy the exe using Explorer (remember the folder where you copy it)
 3. Open telnet session to galileo (telnet mygalileo)
 4. Type start /b NameOfFile.exe to run the file
 5. In the terminal window, you will see the number 0 going to 1 when you push the button